Israel wages 'war between wars' as Mideast threats simmer

 He expressed hope the opposing "pragmatic Sunni axis" - countries like Jordan and Saudi Arabia - would help Israel curb al Qaeda, whose spread has been spurred by Syria's civil war.

 There has been speculation in the media that Israel and Saudi Arabia might be cooperating behind the scenes on Iran.
-However, their lack of diplomatic ties and divisions over Palestinian statehood severly limit their room for maneuver.
+However, their lack of diplomatic ties and divisions over Palestinian statehood severely limit their room for manoeuvre.

 Palestinian President Mahmoud Abbas, who governs in the West Bank under Israeli occupation and hopes to turn that territory and Gaza into a Palestinian state, told the INSS in videotaped comments that he was doing his best to maintain security.
 Khalil Shikaki, a West Bank-based pollster, said most Palestinians did not want to launch another armed revolt.